prefix-dev/pixi/docs/reference/cli.md

 will be added to the `tool.pixi.pypi-dependencies` table instead as native arrays have no support for platform-specific or editable dependencies.

-Specifying `--location` to `pixi` will force adding the pypi dependency to the `tool.pixi.pypi-dependencies` table.
-Specifying `--location` to `optional-dependencies` will force adding the pypi dependency to the `project.optional-dependencies` table (this will only have an effect if a non-default feature is also specified).

 These dependencies will be read by pixi as if they had been added to the pixi `pypi-dependencies` tables of the default or a named feature.

 ##### Arguments